Water Infrastructure Finance and Innovation (WIFIA)

 Applicant Eligibility

-The entity applying for WIFIA credit assistance must be one of the following: a corporation, a partnership, a joint venture, a trust, a federal, state or local government entity, agency, or instrumentality, a tribal government or consortium of tribal governments, a State Revolving Fund (SRF) program as defined by the Clean Water Act and the Safe Drinking Water Act.
+The entity applying for WIFIA credit assistance must be one of the following: a corporation, a partnership, a joint venture, a trust, a state or local government entity, agency, or instrumentality, a tribal government or consortium of tribal governments, a State Revolving Fund (SRF) program as defined by the Clean Water Act and the Safe Drinking Water Act.

 Beneficiary Eligibility